 Billy y las botas and the other graphic novels I have in my free reading library are ALWAYS picked during free reading to start class Tuesday and Thursdays.
 Students love the artwork, tie in to the songs, and the fun of reading something different.
 I had already pre-ordered a copy of Dentista (which can be purchased through his store), when Jim asked if I would like an advance copy.

 You can also usually get La Casa de la Dentista on Amazon.

 Would I use La casa de la dentista graphic novel?

 Since I teach grades 7-12, the hardcover La casa de la dentista is a great suspenseful addition to my class library.
-I personally would not use it if I taught elementary, as it may be pretty scary to little guys.
-My own little boys were very interested in mama’s new book, but I knew that it would be too “spooky” for a kid who already made us hide a children’s Halloween book he thought was to scary.
+I would not use it if I taught elementary, as it may be pretty scary to little guys.
+My own little boys were very interested in Mama’s new book, but I knew that it would be too “spooky” for a kid who already made us hide a children’s Halloween book he thought was too scary.

 If I was using it as a full class novel, I would wait to use it until Spanish 2 or above.
 There is a good amount of vocabulary that would need to be pre-taught for a successful reading experience.
 I always shy on the side of using easier books to build reading confidence, which can then be discussed at a high level.
 Plus this particular story is complicated and was even kind of hard for me to follow on my first read.

 With the suspenseful themes, it would be the perfect October novel around Halloween.
 The song La Dentista, while not a prerequisite, would make a great hook to the unit.

 Since I currently do not have the funds for a class set, for now, I will just have it as a part of my classroom library.
 If I could get a few copies, it would also be a great option for a literature circle in upper levels.
 I can think of a few reluctant readers who would think La casa de la dentista is an awesome alternative to reading a traditional novel in lit circle format.